asimons04/tesseract/README.md

   - Bandcamp
   - Odysee
   - [Song Link](https://odesli.co/)
+  - Streamable, Imgur, and any source that provides an embed video URL in the metadata now render inline.

 ### Community Browser / Enhanced Discovery
   - Browse the communties of other instances and seamlessly load and subscribe to them.
 No more of that obnoxious copy/paste, search, wait, search again, subscribe hokey-pokey dance.